Arlington, TX Postnuptial Agreement Lawyer

 Many couples are familiar with prenuptial agreements, or contracts entered before marriage to detail the distribution of assets, spousal support, as well as other personal and financial matters in case of divorce or separation.
 A growing trend in the Arlington area is postnuptial agreements or partition contracts.
 These agreements, entered into after marriage, accomplish many of the same goals as a prenuptial agreement.

 If you or your spouse are considering a partition contract, call an Arlington, TX postnuptial agreement lawyer at The Queenan Law Firm, P.C. today.
 Our attorneys will handle your case with compassion and respect.
-For a free legal consultation, call us today at (817) 476-1797.
+For a confidential legal consultation, call us today at (817) 476-1797.

 Texas Laws on Community Property After a Divorce